Skip to navigation Skip to content

 • not an AoS debt against the assuree

-• an AoS debt only an assurer can owe, this debt owed by the assuree, is raised under Section 1223(1) of the Social Security Act
+• a debt owed by the assuree and is raised under Section 1223(1) of the Social Security Act.

 For more information, see the Resources page > Distinction between an AoS debt and a debt arising from a contravention of the Act.

-If the assuree has a liable debt that is within the AoS period, this debt would not be included in any debts that the assurer would be liable for:
+If the assuree has a qualification debt that is within the AoS period, this debt would not be included in any AoS debt that the assurer would be liable for:

-• Check the Debt Summary (DEBTDTL) screen in Process Direct to view debts
+• Check the Debt Summary (DEBTDTL) screen in Process Direct on the assuree record to view debts

 • Match the debt period by viewing details on each debt